ftrossbach/kiqr/README.md

 ## Caveats and restrictions

-* No support for Session Window queries and count queries on key-value stores (no particular reason other than time)
 * not very well integrationally tested (yet? it is a hobby project)
 * not HA (when the streams app is rebalancing, there is not much you can do at this point)
 * No streaming of large results - if you query too much data, things will probably get weird.